 Maurice Henderson speaks to guests about the upcoming total solar eclipse at the Dallas Arboretum, Sunday, April 7, 2024, in Dallas, Texas.
 On Monday, April 8, a total solar eclipse will sweep across a narrow portion of the North American continent from Mexico’s Pacific coast to the Atlantic coast of Newfoundland, Canada, while a partial solar eclipse will be visible across the entire North American continent along with parts of Central America and Europe.
 Photo Credit: (NASA/Keegan Barber)

-Astronaut Reid Wiseman speaks on the main stage at the Kerrville eclipse festival in Kerrville, TX on Monday, April 8, 2024.
+Spacey Casey is seen on Pagoda Plaza at the Indianapolis Motor Speedway ahead of the total solar eclipse, Monday, April 8, 2024, in Indianapolis, Ind.
 A total solar eclipse swept across a narrow portion of the North American continent from Mexico’s Pacific coast to the Atlantic coast of Newfoundland, Canada.
 A partial solar eclipse was visible across the entire North American continent along with parts of Central America and Europe.
-Photo Credit: (NASA/Aubrey Gemignani)
+Photo Credit: (NASA/Joel Kowsky)

-A man watches a partial solar eclipse through protective glasses in Washington, on Monday, April 8, 2024.
+The Moon is seen passing in front of the Sun during a partial solar eclipse in Dallas, Texas on Monday, April 8, 2024.
 A total solar eclipse swept across a narrow portion of the North American continent from Mexico’s Pacific coast to the Atlantic coast of Newfoundland, Canada.
 A partial solar eclipse was visible across the entire North American continent along with parts of Central America and Europe.
-Photo Credit: (NASA/Bill Ingalls)

-Guests pose for a photo in front of a floral solar eclipse display at the Dallas Arboretum, Sunday, April 7, 2024, in Dallas, Texas.
-On Monday, April 8, a total solar eclipse will sweep across a narrow portion of the North American continent from Mexico’s Pacific coast to the Atlantic coast of Newfoundland, Canada, while a partial solar eclipse will be visible across the entire North American continent along with parts of Central America and Europe.
 Photo Credit: (NASA/Keegan Barber)

+A total solar eclipse is seen from NASA's Glenn Research Center, Monday, April 8, 2024, in Cleveland, Ohio.
+A total solar eclipse swept across a narrow portion of the North American continent from Mexico’s Pacific coast to the Atlantic coast of Newfoundland, Canada.
+A partial solar eclipse was visible across the entire North American continent along with parts of Central America and Europe.
+Photo Credit: (NASA/Jordan Salkin)

 People are seen viewing the partial solar eclipse from NASA Langley Research Center in Hampton, VA, Monday, April 8, 2024.
 A total solar eclipse swept across a narrow portion of the North American continent from Mexico’s Pacific coast to the Atlantic coast of Newfoundland, Canada.
 A partial solar eclipse was visible across the entire North American continent along with parts of Central America and Europe.
 Photo Credit: (NASA/Mark Knopp)